albertopeam/Android-Infrastructure/README.md

 UseCaseExecutor useCaseExecutor = UseCaseExecutorFactory.provide(exceptionController);
 ```

 ##### <a name="createusecase">3.
 Create an use case</a>
 An UseCase is a piece of code that executes one or more operations and
 returns a result to the caller, or if an exception was raised, inform
-the caller.
-The UseCase make use of generics, as input and output, this
+the caller via a HandledException.
+The UseCase make use of generics,
-will impact when we add it to the UseCaseExecutor and implement the
+as input and output, this will impact when we add it to the
-Callback that already is linked to the same UseCase generics.
+UseCaseExecutor and implement the Callback that already is linked to the
+same UseCase generics.

 We will need to pass as parameter a lifecycle, this lifecycle will
 handle UseCase cancelation in the case that the android component be